crystalrhee/hackumassvi/README.md

 # Motion Activated Music Player
 <img src="https://user-images.githubusercontent.com/25557896/46908646-c1499580-cef3-11e8-93c7-9a2243e19933.png"/>

 Created for HackUMass VI, this project uses Leap Motion to detect gestures.
-These gestures are linked to media commands and can be used to control music players.
+Moving the ring or pinkie finger to the thumb starts a mode.
+These modes include a music player mode and a morse code mode.
+In the music mode, the gestures are linked to media commands and can be used to control any music player.
+In the morse code mode, the swipe down gesture is a dot and the system outputs the message upon changing the mode.
 ## Table of Contents :smile::smile::smile:
 - [Installation](#installation)
 - [Music Mode](#music)